GB-Saraiva/GB-Saraiva/README.md

 # Hello there!🖖

 ## About me
-student in the second semester of Systems Analysis and Development.
+Student in the third semester of Systems Analysis and Development.
 Backend developer, some of my hobbies include skateboarding, yoyo, gaming and used to watch anime.

 ## Skills
 <p align="left">